FreeCAD/FreeCAD-documentation/wiki/Assembly3_Workbench.md

     -   **Same Orientation**: fixes Rx,Rz,Rz.
 All T\'s remain free.
     -   **Points Coincident**: fixes Tx,Ty,Tz.
 All R\'s remain free.
     -   **PointOnPoint** constraint eliminates the 3 translations.
-    -   **Plane Alignment**: fixes Tz, Rx,Ry.
-In plane motion and Rz.
+    -   **Plane Alignment**: fixes Tz, Rx,Ry (plane motion).
 This eliminates the translation along the normal to the reference plane and the two rotations around the axes of this plane.
 -   Fixes 2 DOF, leaves 4 DOF:
     -   **Multi Parallel**: fixes Rx,Ry. all T\'s and Rz remain.
 This eliminates the two rotations around the axes of the reference plane.
 -   Fixes 1 DOF, leaves 5 DOF: